Gkcloud5/Better-future/Learning/OS+Linux/Topics/Create a child process.md

 ##### By using the spawn:

 * Spawn is a method by which we can load and execute a new child process. currently, the running process can wait for the subprocess bring to an end or it can continue on its job.
-* Any process that is n
+* Any process that is new to the system it requires sufficient memory space that's why parent and its subprocess can execute without any interruption.

+#### Limitation to create child process:

+*